 Body comparison: Olympus E-M10 II vs Panasonic LX100

 The physical size and weight of the Olympus E-M10 II and the Panasonic LX100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (24 percent) than the Olympus E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the LX100 are weather-sealed.